pulibrary/lux-design-system/docs/adding_icons.md

-If you would like to add an icon, the easiest way to do this is to contact Axa or Shaun.
-The process involves splitting the SVG markup of the iconset that we use, to create individual icon components that are dynamically filled, sized, and labeled.
+The process of adding an icon involves splitting the SVG markup of the iconset that we use, to create individual icon components that are dynamically filled, sized, and labeled.

 ## Where can I get icons?